 The collections in German literature are strong general collections, adequate to support graduate study and much faculty research.

-In recent years the Library's collections in support of the study of German literature, history and culture has expanded to includes significant numbers of Hörbücher (especially of author's reading their own works) and German films, of which, as of 2008, there
+In recent years the Library's collections in support of the study of German literature, history and culture has expanded to includes significant numbers of Hörbücher (especially of authors reading their own works) and German films, of which, as of 2019, there are some 1,800+ German titles on video and DVD.